rbreesems/flamingo/README.md

 The buzzer modifications use an active buzzer to indicate different RSSI ranges when a range test packet is received.
 The ranges are:

 1. One beep: RSSI greater than or equal to -90
-2. Two beeps:  RSSI less than -90  greater then or equal to -110
+2. Two beeps:  RSSI less than -90  greater than or equal to -110
 3. Three beeps  RSSI less than -110.

 This is used during relay placement so that you don't have to keep your eyes on the screen to see RSSI values for range test packets.
 This does not use the RAK PWM buzzer settings in the phone app.
 The buzzer is only installed on the radio that you want to use as a relay placement listener.